Aedial/novelai-api/README.md

 The module is intended to be used by developers as a help for using NovelAI's REST API.

+## Prerequisites:
+For loging in, credentials are needed.
+They should be placed into /credentials/<filename>.txt with <filename> depending on the script to execute.

 ### Examples:
 The examples are in the example folder.
 Each example is working and can be used as a test.
 Each example can be called with `python <name>.py`.